EGA-archive/LocalEGA/deploy/README.md

 if you want to start 3 ingestion and 5 verification workers.

-Note that, in this architecture, we use separate volumes, e.g. for the inbox area, for the vault (here backed by S3).
+Note that, in this architecture, we use separate volumes, e.g. for the inbox area, for the archive (here backed by S3).
 They will be created on-the-fly by docker-compose.

 ## Stopping